Amarkr1/PRISM/README.md

 > #### You are currently on the <u>*main*</u> branch of this repository.
 Visit the [website](https://github.com/Amarkr1/PRISM/tree/website) branch to access the website files and source code.

+## Getting Started
-## Create Virtual Environment Venv
+### Virtual Environment Setup
-Create a virtual Environment and install the nessecary packages from the `requirements.txt` file as shown:
+Create a virtual Environment and install the necessary packages from the `requirements.txt` file as shown:
 ```bash
 pip install -r requirements.txt --no-cache
 ```
+> Note: The `transformers` and `diffusers` libraries version must match as specified in the `requirements.txt`.
+In case of error due to library mismatch, `huggingface_hub==0.25.2` can also be installed.

-## Create Datasets
+### Create Dataset

 **Data Preparation**: Signup to access the CheXpert dataset from [here](https://stanfordmlgroup.github.io/competitions/chexpert/).
 Split the dataset into 70-15-15 for the train-validation-test split.
-This split will remain the same for all the experiments
+This split will remain the same for all the experiments.

+## Core Functionalities
-## Finetune Stable Diffusion
+### Finetune Stable Diffusion

 PRISM utilises the backbone of Stable Diffusion v1.5.